Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

   <summary>
 Expand For Example
  </summary>
  _Jesse has been discovered sneaking into the camp of the One Eye gang.
-In order to make a move before the bandits, she flips an Ace of Diamons and adds her Dex of 4.
+In order to make a move before the bandits, she flips an Ace of Diamonds and adds her DEX of 4.
 The Bandits draw an 8 of Spades.
 The Bandits win and get to attack first._
 </details>

 ### Attacks & Damage
 The attacker and defender make a STR contested action for melee attacks and a DEX contested action for ranged attacks.
-If it is successful, the attacker hits.
+If it is successful, the attack hits.
 If it fails, the attack misses.
 The attacker flips 1 card from the deck and deals damaged based on the Tier of card flipped.

 <details markdown="block">